TrioGrenobleImt/MERN-BoilerPlate/README.md

 VITE_API_URL -> Connection address to your backend server

 Example: `http://localhost:5000/api`
 **(The `/api` is important to correctly route requests to the server)**

+For a clear example, please refer to the **.env.example** file in the client directory.

 Install the required **packages** to run your client: